mguideng/mguideng.github.io/_posts/2019-02-27-scrape-glassdoor-gdscrapeR.md

 * **`rvest::html_text()`** and **`rvest::html_attr()`** to extract only the text portions from the tagged nodes.

-* **`purrr::map_dfr()`** to bind together the rows of text from each page result (i.e., 10 rows from P1 + 10 rows from P2 + . + 2 rows from the maximum P112) and creates a single data frame.
+* **`purrr::map_dfr()`** to bind together the rows of text from each page result (i.e., 10 rows from P1 + 10 rows from P2 + ... + 2 rows from the maximum P112) and create a single data frame.
 The default is to convert strings to factors so using the `stringsAsFactors = F` parameter will suppress this to keep them as character vectors.

 A note on `map_dfr()`: this function combines all rows from the variable columns (e.g., rev.date, rev.sum, rev.rating, and so on) into a single data frame by row binding when used with `gdscrapeR`.
 A data frame has a rectangular structure where the number of rows are the same length (and same with columns).
 In this example, each column will have 1,112 observation rows based on `totalReviews`.
 I don't see why the number of rows should differ, provided a suitable pattern of CSS class selectors are applied.
 However, there can be limitations.